I love alliteration almost as much as I love my chickens, and it’s hard to beat Fluffy, Feather Footed chickens.

 Do you have feather footed chickens?
 Don’t forget to PIN this to you chicken board for later!

-Check out my Livestock page for more chicken info or start here:
+Looking for more information?
+Check out my Chickens page or start here: